What is driving Pakistan's alarming diabetes surge? | DW | 03.01.2022

 Furthermore, Tipu Sultan, the former principal of Dow Medical College in Karachi, says candies and snacks high in sugar content are also widely distributed throughout Pakistan's many religious festivals.

-Clerics tell people that eating sweets is a tradition of Prophet Mohammad, which might lead some people to pay less attention to their effects on health, Sultan told DW.
+Clerics tell people that eating sweets is a tradition of Prophet Mohammad, which might lead some people to pay less attention to the impacts of sugar on their health, Sultan told DW.

 Ashraf Nizami, a Lahore-based medical expert, believes that lack of exercise, dietary habits and rising obesity are contributing to Pakistan's diabetes surge.
 He also attributes the problem to the country's lack of sporting facilities, as well as limited public spaces for exercise, particularly in schools.

 Nizami said tens of thousands of schools have been established on small plots measuring 120 to 600 square yards.
-The schools do not have any playgrounds, depriving students of physical exercise and thereby increasing the risks of obesity and diabetes in the long run, he said.
+Some schools do not have any playgrounds, depriving students of physical exercise, and thereby increasing the risks of obesity and diabetes in the long run, he said.

 But according to Jamali, the government cannot solve the country's health problem alone.